clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Run DBRS with Memcached as a standalone container
 =================================================

 Prior to launching the container, you will need to configure the DCPMM in fsdax mode with a file system, and have it mounted in :file:`/mnt/dax0`.
-Instructions for configuration can be found in :ref:`Hardware Configuration`.
+Instructions for configuration can be found in :ref:`dbrs-hardware-configuration`.

 To launch the container run this command: